Mo3he/Axis_Cam_Tailscale/README.md

 https://tailscale.com/changelog/

-The "Auto Update" version has been removed since it no longer works given the files are not stored in the default location.

 ## Testers needed

 I have added a new "custom" version (Tailscale_VPN_Custom_1_82_0_aarch64.eap) which allows you to set a custom server and auth key for use of headscale.